tasmota/docs/installation/Flashing.md

 ![Tasmotizer UI](../_media/tasmotizer1.png ":no-zoom")

 1. Connect your device to the serial-to-USB adapter or plug in NodeMCU/D1 mini.
-1. Select the correct **Serial port** (COM# port).
-Leave on auto-select if not sure.
+1. Check whether the correct **serial port** (COM or tty port) is selected.
+Tasmotizer! will try its best to select the right one for you.
-1. Choose Tasmota firmware binary
+1. Choose Tasmota firmware binary:
-   a. _**BIN file**_ - browse to the Tasmota firmware binary you downloaded or compiled.
+   a. **BIN file** - browse to the Tasmota firmware binary you downloaded or compiled.
-  b.
-Release - select from a list of available release binaries
+  b. **Release** - select from a list of available release binaries
-  c.
-Development - select from a list of latest development binaries
+  c. **Development** - select from a list of latest development binaries

 1. _optional_ Backup the original device firmware